 - They can also erase the consent request.
 They can update the status of consent

 - Candidate can use a self-service portal to give an update consent period.

-For further information, you can also write us at [email protected].
-Please do share our blog in your social network.
+Please do share our blog on your social network.